-Republicans hopeful on Kavanaugh; Democrats decry report 'whitewash'
+Republican hopes rise for Kavanaugh confirmation; Democrats decry report 'whitewash'

 Collins said the investigation appeared to be thorough, while Flake said he saw no additional corroborating information against Kavanaugh, although he was “still reading” it.

+A previously undecided Democratic Senator, Heidi Heitkamp, said she would vote against Kavanaugh.
+She had voted for Trump’s previous Supreme Court nominee, Neil Gorsuch, last year.
+Heitkamp’s decision left Senator Joe Manchin as the only undecided Democrat.

-Democrats have opposed Trump’s nomination of Kavanaugh from the outset.
+Most Democrats opposed Trump’s nomination of Kavanaugh from the outset.
 If confirmed, he would deepen conservative control of the court.
 The sharply partisan battle became an intense political drama when three women emerged to accuse Kavanaugh of sexual misconduct in the 1980s when he was in high school and college.
 Kavanaugh has denied the accusations.

 Even before the FBI report was given to lawmakers, Senate Majority Leader Mitch McConnell took steps to hold a key procedural vote as early as Friday, which could pave the way for a final vote on Kavanaugh’s confirmation over the weekend.